natanael-zamfir/threat-hunt-azuki-d-in-the-water/README.md

 Question: What command searched for backup archives?

 Commands used to search in Linux = "find"
-Commands used to view archives in linux: "tar", "unzip", "7z"
+Commands used to view archives in Linux: "tar", "unzip", "7z"

 ```kql
 DeviceProcessEvents